cujojs/most/docs/api.md

 One way to think of lifting is that it takes a function that operates on "normal" values, like two strings, and creates a function that operates on "time-varying" values--on the "current value" of two `<input>` elements, for example.

+Lifting should be done at "initialization time": you should lift a function once and then use it many times.

 ```js
 // return the concatenation of 2 strings
 function append(s1, s2) {